N19r4/N19r4/README.md

-- 👋 Hi, I’m @N19r4
+- 👋 Hi, I’m Kinga
-- 👀 I’m interested in front-end
+- 👀 I’m interested in front-end and game making
-- 🌱 I’m currently learning Vue.js
+- 📚 I’m currently learning Vue.js
+- 🏆 My goal is to create awesome websites

 <!---
 N19r4/N19r4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.